dymmond/esmerald/README.md

 **The official supported version is always the latest released**.

-**If you came to look for Esmerald, you are in the right place.
+**If you came looking for Esmerald, you are in the right place.
 Esmerald was rebranded to Ravyn**.

 ---